oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - `spec.image: model-in-image:WLS-v1`
      - References to the secrets

-- [Update1](#update1-use-case): Dynamically adding a data source using a model configmap
+- [Update1](#update1-use-case): Dynamically adding a data source using a model ConfigMap

    - Image `model-in-image:WLS-v1`:
      - Same image as Initial use case
    - Kubernetes secrets:
      - Same as Initial use case  plus secrets for data source credentials and URL
-   - Kubernetes configmap with:
+   - Kubernetes ConfigMap with:
      - A WDT model for a data source targeted to the cluster
    - A domain resource with:
      - Same as Initial use case plus:
-        - `spec.model.configMap` referencing the configmap
+        - `spec.model.configMap` referencing the ConfigMap
         - References to data source secrets

 #### Sample directory structure